JoeGreiner/SegmentPuzzler/README.md

 # SegmentPuzzler

-Tool to manipulate (merge, unmerge, regenerate, paint, select, ...) and proofread supervoxel-based segmentations.
+Tool to manipulate (merge, unmerge, regenerate, paint, select, ...) and proofread instance segmentations.
 Under construction, more to come.